 Florida Guardian Ad Litem

 GALs will ultimately know if the parties are being dishonest with them GALs are trained to spot when parents are deceiving the court.
-In fact, Florida Guardian ad Litems often recommend the parents undergo psychological evaluations and drug screens based on behaviors they observe when visiting your home.
+In fact, a Florida Guardian ad Litem may recommend the parents undergo psychological evaluations and drug screens based on behaviors they observe when visiting your home.
 Generally, the more honest and open the parties are, the better the Florida Guardian Ad Litem’s evaluation of their parenting quality will be.

 If circumstances warrant, your attorney may make a motion on your child’s behalf to ask the court to appoint a GAL.
 Provided the court decides in favor of the appointment of a Florida Guardian Ad Litem, the GAL will be involved in your case for the duration of the proceedings remaining.
 For additional information on child custody, how child support is calculated in Florida, child support and health insurance, Florida alimony, mediation, domestic violence and divorce, or Florida divorce, visit our Florida Law Blog.